Gastric Sleeve Diet (Foods To Eat & Foods to Avoid After Surgery)

 • Duration: 9 weeks post-surgery and onward

-• Foods Allowed: Most foods, focus on bariatric foods, emphasis on protein and fiber
+• Foods Allowed: Most foods but major emphasis on protein and fiber

 • Objective: Transition into a long-term balanced diet that is nutrient-rich but low in calories and sugar